kritikamehra21/Adaptive-traffic-signal-control-RL/README.md

 - The model takes live traffic data (vehicle counts per lane).
 - RL agent learns optimal actions (signal timing decisions).
 - SUMO simulation provides feedback for each action.

+🧾 Summary
+This project demonstrates a real-world implementation of AI in traffic management.
+It combines Reinforcement Learning, SUMO simulation, and automation control to enable smart traffic systems.
+Developed as part of a 2-month Data Science and Machine Learning internship at Infotact Solutions by Kritika Mehra.